-Toronto and Region Conservation Authority (TRCA) has proposed to undertake repair and remediation works on two erosion control structures in Bluffer’s Park in order to provide long-term protection to Bluffer’s Park Marina and the park interior.
+Toronto and Region Conservation Authority (TRCA) is undertaking repair and remediation works on two erosion control structures in Bluffer’s Park in order to provide long-term protection to Bluffer’s Park Marina and the park interior.

-To review the Class EA Project Plan, follow the link below:
+To view the Class EA Project Plan, follow the link below: